Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the community venue for Pant and is there for all to use.

 - entrance hall with cloaks area

 - large main room (approx 160 square metres), with lots of windows and lit by modern LED panels.
 Suspended Canadian maple floor, perfect for dancing.
 Acoustic panels in the ceiling so no echo.
-Presented empty for space, cleanliness and flexiblity.
-Bluetooth speaker system.
+Presented empty for space, cleanliness and flexibility.
+Bluetooth speaker system, microphone available on request.

 - side room (approx 25 square metres).
-With tables.
+With tables and chairs.

 - toilets (ladies, gents, disabled) leading off the entrance hall.
 No-touch sensor lights, modern hand driers, hot water and soap (of course)

-- simple bar area: with serving hatch to main hall and access to our cleaning cupboard.
-USB charging point.
+- bar and utility area: with drinks fridge, glass wash sink, serving hatch to main hall and access to our cleaning cupboard.
+USB charging points and controls for bluetooth speakers

-- store rooms containing 94 chairs, 17 fold up tables plus trolleys.
-Also some child-sized furniture.
-One store room opens directly on to the main room and both can be accessed from the entrance hall.
+- store rooms containing 94 chairs, (including 55 new ones with padded vinyl seats) 17 fold up tables plus trolleys.
+Four child-height fold up tables and 20 child-size chairs (all in cheerful colours!)
+Both storerooms can be accessed from the entrance hall and one also has a door to the main room.
 No-touch sensor lights in these rooms.

 - outside: 17 space off-street car park with two reserved disabled spaces, small gated play area.

-- kitchen: (not available during Covid-19 regulations, except for drinking water) microwave, boiling water tap, water heater for washing up, plenty of cutlery and crockery.
+- Serving kitchen: microwave, boiling water tap, water heater for washing up, plenty of cutlery and crockery, set of child-friendly plates, bowls, mugs and jugs.
 Countertop oven at small extra charge.
 Serving hatch to main hall.
 24 champagne flutes (deposit and breakage charge)

 What kind of event can happen at the hall?

-Before covid19, the rules were ‘pretty much anything that fits in, doesn’t frighten the neighbours and leaves the place as you find it!’
-Our past regulars include children’s dance classes, tango sessions, psychic events, mindfulness sessions, the women’s institute, fitness classes and poetry workshops.
+If it fits in, doesn’t frighten the neighbours and leaves the place as you find it – we can host it!
+Previous and current regulars include children’s dance classes, tango sessions, psychic events, mindfulness sessions, the women’s institute, fitness classes and poetry workshops.
 We have hosted lots of children’s parties (there’s room for a low-profile indoor bouncy castle), corporate events, quiz nights, meetings, weddings, wakes and many other things.

 Here’s all you need to know on our bookings page.